-- (i) The non-technical aspects of the claim(s) are identified; a requirements specification (see G-VII, 5.4.1) is derived from the non-technical aspect(s) set out in the claims and the description so that the person skilled in the art of a technical field (e.g. an expert in computer science) is informed of the non-technical concept. - (ii) The closest prior art is selected on the basis of the technical aspects of the claimed subject-matter and the related description, also taking into account the considerations defined in G-VII, 5.1. - (iii) The differences from the closest prior art are identified. - (a) If there are none (not even non-technical differences), an objection under Art.
-54 is raised. - (b) If the differences are not technical, an objection under Art.
+- (i) The features which contribute to the technical character of the invention are determined on the basis of the technical effects achieved in the context of the invention. - (ii) A suitable starting point in the prior art is selected as the closest prior art based on the features contributing to the technical character of the invention identified in step (i) (see G-VII, 5.1). - (iii) The differences from the closest prior art are identified.
+The technical effect(s) of these differences, in the context of the claim as a whole, is(are) determined in order to identify from these differences the features which make a technical contribution and those which do not. - (a) If there are no differences (not even a non-technical difference), an objection under Art.
+54 is raised. - (b) If the differences do not make any technical contribution, an objection under Art.
 56 is raised.
-The reasoning for the objection should be that the subject-matter of a claim cannot be inventive if there is no technical contribution to the art, i.e. if there is no technical problem solved by the claimed subject-matter vis-à-vis the closest prior art.
+The reasoning for the objection should be that the subject-matter of a claim cannot be inventive if there is no technical contribution to the prior art.